M3rcena/Java-Tutorial/readme.md

-# Java Fundamentals: A Beginner's Guide
+# Java Fundamentals: A Beginner΄s Guide

 ## Course Description
 This course is designed to provide beginners with a solid foundation in Java programming.
-Whether you're new to programming or have some experience with other languages, this course will help you understand the core concepts of Java and build your confidence in coding.
+Whether you΄re new to programming or have some experience with other languages, this course will help you understand the core concepts of Java and build your confidence in coding.
 Through a combination of lectures, practical exercises, and hands-on projects, you will learn essential programming principles and techniques in Java.

 ## Course Objectives
 - Understand the basics of Java syntax and programming structure